lincolndennis/tinytestbench-thenextgeneration/readme.md

  * The major version of TinyMCE (e.g. 3 or 4)
  * The version number (e.g. 4.3.8) to show in the select list

-The files for each editor version go inside each folder so the path would end up like this for TinyMCE 4:
+The files for each editor version go inside each folder like so:

 `editors/tinymce_4.3.8/tinymce/tinymce.js`